Beginner Track • Topic 15

 Element 3: Description of Supplies or Services.
 What is the Government buying, and what is the estimated value?
 Be specific enough that a reviewer who has never seen the requirement can understand it.
 Include technical specifics, part numbers, building locations, and applicable technical orders where relevant.

 Element 4: Statutory Authority.
-Identify which FAR 6.302 exception applies.
+Identify which FAR 6.103 authority applies.
 This must match the facts in the rest of the document.
-If you cite 6.302-1 (only one responsible source), every paragraph that follows should prove that claim.
+If you cite 6.103-1 (only one responsible source), every paragraph that follows should prove that claim.

 Element 6: Efforts to Solicit Offers.
 Describe what you did to get offers from as many sources as practicable.
 Even in a sole source, you should be soliciting to the extent possible.
 Also address whether you published a notice or what exception to the publication requirement applies.